lukasvelek/dms/README.md

 - added customizable ribbons (toppanel and subpanel links)
 - added `date updated` to selected entities (currently: users, documents and processes)
 - added support for custom filters
+- added support for several datetime formats
+    - users are now able to select their default
 - fixed a bug with missing or not showing flash messages

 ### v1.5